Schönhausen Palace: 20th century

 The Prussian ruling Hohenzollern dynasty owned Schönhausen Palace until it was dispossessed and became a property of the Free State of Prussia in 1920, following the end of the monarchy in the course of the German Revolution of 1918–1919.
 It was then opened to the public and used for numerous art exhibitions as well as the government's official art department during the Nazi era, when several paintings of banned so-called "degenerate art" were stored here.
 During the Battle of Berlin at the end of World War II, the palace suffered some damage but was repaired almost immediately by a Pankow Künstlerinitiative so that it could be used for an exhibit as early as September 1945.
 Soon thereafter the Soviet Military Administration confiscated the palace and turned it into an officer's mess.
 Later it served as a boarding school for Soviet students.

 When the German Democratic Republic (GDR) was established in the Soviet occupation zone on 7 October 1949, the Soviets turned Schönhausen Palace over to the East German authorities and until 1960 it served as the official seat of the GDR president Wilhelm Pieck, where he received state guests like Nikita Khrushchev and Ho Chi Minh.
 For this purpose, it was again renovated and expansion of the complex took place to the north for garages for the vehicle fleet of the President and to the south for a casino and a chancellery in a prestigious courtyard with two gatehouses.
 The castle garden was separated by a wall into an inner, no longer public, and an outer, public part.
 The interior design of the garden was done by architect Reinhold Lingner as a cheerful, open-looking garden in the typical style of the 1950s.
 After the death of the first and only President of the GDR in 1960 it served at first as the seat of the newly established East German State Council, which moved to the Staatsratsgebäude at Mitte in 1964.
 It was then used by the GDR government as its official guest house and officially renamed Schloss Niederschönhausen.
-Numerous state visitors lodged here, among them Indira Gandhi, Fidel Castro, the last Soviet president Mikhail Gorbachev, and his wife Raisa Gorbachova, in October 1989 on the eve of the East German Peaceful Revolution.
+Numerous state visitors lodged here, among them Indira Gandhi, Fidel Castro, the last Soviet president Mikhail Gorbachev, and his wife Raisa Gorbacheva, in October 1989 on the eve of the East German Peaceful Revolution.
 At that time, the palace and part of the gardens were closed to the public and surrounded by a tall wall.